Jeffrey Tate: Career

 Tate was made a Knight Bachelor in the 2017 New Year Honours for services to British music overseas.
 He was also appointed a Commander of the Order of the British Empire (CBE) in the 1990 Birthday Honours.
 Tate conducted his last concerts on 30 and 31 May 2017, in Bolzano and Trento, with the Haydn Orchestra.
 He died of a heart attack in Bergamo, Lombardy, Italy, on 2 June 2017 at the age of 74.
 Kuhlemann, his spouse, survives him.

 Discography

 As well as his Mozart cycles, his English Chamber Orchestra discography also includes English music by Bax, Bridge, Butterworth and Moeran, Verklärte Nacht, Metamorphosen, and the Missa Solemnis; he conducted the Canteloube Songs of the Auvergne for Kiri Te Kanawa in 1982 and 1983.
+His version of incidental music to Peer Gynt by Grieg with the Berlin Philharmonic and soloist Sylvia McNair was described by Diapason magazine in a survey as a "vital, almost breathless", almost ideal recording.

 As a keyboard player he played organ for recordings of Vivaldi choral works in the 1970s, and was part of the continuo for Le nozze di Figaro in 1982, conducted by Georg Solti on Decca.